nilslandsberg/agile-trello-clone/README.md

 Our Trello clone is built using the following technologies:

-- React.js and Redux Toolkit for the frontend (using React-DnD)
+- React.js and Redux Toolkit for the frontend (using React-Beautiful-DnD)
 - Node.js and Express for the backend
 - MongoDB and Mongoose for the database